VoidedContact/Kerfur-Desktop-Companion/README.md

 To be added List:
 1. Pet function
+2. Give it a settings menu so you dont have to edit the config
-2. Add "sleep" function for when PC is left alone
+3. Add "sleep" function for when PC is left alone
-3. Minigames? (possible, but not guaranteed)
+4. Minigames? (possible, but not guaranteed)